Class D-1 state volleyball: No. 1 Pleasanton leads top four ranked teams into semifinals

 “We are going to take that to drive the girls and do whatever we need to do.”

-The Bulldogs play the winner of the Mead/South Platte match at 9 a.m.
+The Bulldogs will play Mead at 9 a.m.
 Friday.
 Johnson-Brock, led by nine kills from Taylor Buchmeier, finishes the season 20-13.

-No. 2 BDS 3, Hartington CC 1: On the south court at Pinnacle Bank Arena, BDS also rolled into the semifinals behind 15 kills and 14 digs from senior Macy Kamler.
+BDS 3, Hartington Cedar Catholic 1: On the south court at Pinnacle Bank Arena, No. 2 BDS (29-3) also rolled into the semifinals behind 15 kills and 14 digs from senior Super-Stater Macy Kamler.

 The win marks a fourth consecutive semifinal appearance for BDS.